wcfung14/thesis/README.md

 # Thesis - DEG analysis
-R Code for DEG analysis in transcriptome for my thesis submitted in 2022
+R script for DEG analysis in transcriptome for my thesis submitted in 2022

 ## script
 `eggnog_function_format.R` - R script for formatting annotation for each protein in the eggNOG annotation